 You can combat this by arranging your bulk emails to drip out periodically.
-Set up your email campaign to push out a handful of emails every 15 minutes instead of all at once.
+Set up an automated email campaign to push out a handful of emails every 15 minutes instead of all at once.

 2. Low open rates from past emails

 Major email service providers like Gmail and Yahoo look at user engagement to determine if your messages should go to the inbox or spam.
 So, if your sales emails aren’t getting opened, you’re in for double trouble.

 “If email service providers see that a very low percentage of your subscribers are engaging with your messages, that’s going to tell them that people don’t care about your content and don’t want to read your messages,” says Matt Paulson, founder of MarketBeat.

 The fix?
 Do everything possible to encourage people to interact with your emails.
 As Paulson advises: “Use intriguing subject lines like ‘strange question?’ and ‘bad news?’ to compel people to open your messages to see what’s inside.
 Also, use clear calls to action in your messages like ‘Reply to this email and let me know if you are interested’ or a link that says ‘Click here to learn more’ that encourage people to engage.”

 You may want to show off your new product or logo in your sales communications, but you need to be careful when it comes to the number of images you include in emails.
 Images aren’t easily read by inbox providers (more on that below).
 For that reason, image-heavy emails are much more likely to get caught by a spam filter.